Lianasalim/HeartDiseaseAIAnalysis/README.md

 Dataset pre-processing and feature engineering steps.
 Code implementation for model training and evaluation.
 Visualization of results for insights into model performance.
-Dataset
-Source: [Mention the dataset source, e.g., UCI Heart Disease Dataset or other datasets].

 Description: Provide details about the dataset, such as the number of records, features, and target variable.
 Models Implemented
 Logistic Regression